matte1514/Tim-Academy/README.md

 # Tim-Academy
-My first, repository, where i store all my exercises that i currently orking on.
+My first repository, where i store all my exercises that i currently orking on.